-Contact: please use info AT notesstoryboard DOT com
+Contact: please use geoffdavis5 AT gmail DOT com

 For Apple Mac – for a Mac version, please use the contact form and I will send you the Story Turbo Mac installer.
 A Mac version of Notes Story Board will be available later, according to demand.